haiwen/seafile-docs-ko/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Install Libreoffice/UNO ###

-Libreoffice program and Python-uno library is needed to enable office files online preview.
+Libreoffice 4.0+ and Python-uno library are needed to enable office files online preview.
 If you don't install them, the office documents online preview will be disabled.

-**Note:** We recommend using libreoffice 4.0 or 4.1.
-Old versions of libreoffice may not display some non-ascii fonts correctly.
-Libreoffice 4.2 can't be used too.
-We are going to work on this issue soon.

 On Ubuntu/Debian:
 ```